szyxxx/Smart-Waste-Collection-Management-App/README.md

-# BlueBin - Smart Waste Management App
+# Smart Waste Management App

 A modern Android application built with Kotlin and Jetpack Compose for efficient waste collection management, featuring three user roles: Admin, TPS Officer, and Driver with real-time tracking and photo proof collection.